Sky Tonight

 Where is IC0127 right now?

 IC0127 is located in the constellation Cetus, at right ascension 01h 29m 47s" and declination -6° 58' 48s.
-At the current time, it is above the horizon at an altitude of 24 degrees toward the west-southwest from your location, with an apparent magnitude of 9.20.
+At the current time, it is below the horizon and not visible from your location.

 Finder Chart for IC0127